(Im)possibility of Incentive Design for Challenge-based Blockchain Protocols: Introduction

 \section{Introduction}

 Blockchains offer a decentralized, verifiable execution environment.
 Because many nodes must replicate state, on-chain computation is costly.
 To scale, systems shift intensive work off-chain and verify correctness only when disputes arise through challenge protocols, including Truebit-style verification, fraud proofs in optimistic rollups, and data-availability audits.
 These mechanisms keep the common case cheap while retaining a safety valve: if at least one honest party challenges, fraud can be surfaced and a slashed deposit funds the payout.
 It seems very easy to satisfy.
-However, this impression is not enough to construct a blockchain protocol for users considering its nature.
+However, this impression is not enough to construct a blockchain protocol for users considering its nature as \textit{verifier's dilemma} \cite{luu2015demystifying}.
+Also, even if an honest verifier is not lazy, it does not guarantee that the verification will be compensated enough.
 For example, if a dishonest proposer is disputed by a challenger account which is actually the proposer's Sybil account, the dishonest proposer will be able to avoid any loss.
-In this paper, we raise two questions. \emph{First, are honest challengers are incentivized in the blockchain environments?} The first question is to guarantee at least one honest validator exists. \emph{Second, do dishonest proposers who post wrong values get proper economic damage that the system intends?} The second question is to guarantee dishonest proposers do not appear.
+In this paper, we raise two questions. \emph{First, are honest challengers incentivized in the blockchain environments?} The first question is to guarantee at least one honest validator exists. \emph{Second, do dishonest proposers who post wrong values get proper economic damage that the system intends?} The second question is to guarantee dishonest proposers do not appear.

 To answer the question, we develop a mechanism-agnostic model that captures different ordering properties and asks whether two goals can be met together: honest non-loss for included challengers and explicit deterrence against the proposer.
 The model features multiple challengers (validators) with heterogeneous but bounded costs, a proposer deposit and reward share, and a colluding subset of size $A<N/2$.
 Ordering is treated in three modes that differ in who captures priority value: fair ordering (random within short arrival intervals), unfair-by-builder, and unfair-by-proposer.
 We analyze single-winner and multi-winner with unbounded inclusion.
 Our contributions are as follows: \begin{itemize} \item \textbf{Problem formalization.} Prior work mainly posed the challenge via examples; we provide a clean formal model that makes the incentive question analyzable. \item \textbf{Single-winner limits.} We show that, under realistic ordering assumptions, single-winner challenge designs are either impossible to incentivize or tightly constrained. \item \textbf{Multi-winner feasibility.} We model multi-winner designs and prove that, unlike single-winner schemes, these systems generally make it easier to design fair and effective incentives. \end{itemize}